Jujure/juju.re/jujure/content/writeups/fcsc_2023/brachiosaure.md

 Alright so to recap what actually happens:

-- In check serial, we perform the dot product of the user digest, interpreted a linearized 8 * 8 matrix, with itself, effectively squaring it, which gives us our serial (also in a linearized 8 * 8 matrix).
+- In check serial, we perform the dot product of the user digest, interpreted as a linearized 8 * 8 matrix, with itself, effectively squaring it, which gives us our serial (also in a linearized 8 * 8 matrix).

 - In main, we perform the dot product of the user and serial IMAGES, and we can see from the code that the return value indicates wether or not the resulting